Aluranae/holbertonschool-low_level_programming/hello_world/README.md

 Write a C program that prints the size of various types on the computer it is compiled and run on.

 * You should produce the exact same output as in the example
-* Warnings are allowed
-* Your program should return 0
-* If you are using a linux on Vagrant you might have to install the package libc6-dev-i386 to test the -m32 gcc option (normally you dont need to do anything on your sandbox).

-While using the _program_ prints the size of various types on the computer it is compiled and run on.

 ```julien@ubuntu:~/c/$ gcc 6-size.c -m32 -o size32 2> /tmp/32
 julien@ubuntu:~/c/$ gcc 6-size.c -m64 -o size64 2> /tmp/64